vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 saccakiriya, in Pāli litera-

 ture, 895, n.
 7. sanjñā, perception, 578. samjñāna, 405, n.
-3, 578. satobṛhati, metre, 315. sattavartanna (possibly con- nected with sapta and vrt), Mitanni term, 617. sattra, see Sattra. sativa, as a guna, 585, 539;
+3, 578. satobṛhati, metre, 315. sattavartanna (possibly connected with sapta and vrt), Mitanni term, 617. sattra, see Sattra. sativa, as a guna, 585, 539;

 in transmigration,